dvdmtw98/notes/notes-vault/operating-system/app-and-programs/virtualization.md

 A new adapter is created on the host which is connected to the virtual switch.
 The host has 2 adapter one through which it can access the internet (NIC) and other through which it cannot access the internet (Virtual Adapter).

+#### Internal
+In this mode a virtual switch is created and every VM is connected to this switch.
+VMs connected to the switch can communicate with each other.
+No internet access is provided in this mode.

+In VirtualBox this mode creates a switch called `intnet`.
+VMware calls this mode LAN segment.